-- Vendors shall post the Program-provided signs that read "Maryland WIC Accepted Here."
-The signs must be posted in a conspicuous place within the lane where it is visible to the participants such as on the back of the register, on the end of the belt, or hung from the ceiling above the register or lane. - The signs are available in two sizes: 4x4 and 8x8.
+- Vendors shall post the Program provided signs that read "Maryland eWIC Accepted Here".
+The signs must be posted in a conspicuous place within the lane where it is visible to the participants such as on the back of the register, on the end of the belt, or hung from the ceiling above the register or lane. - The signs are available in 3 sizes: 4x4, 8x8, and 10x10